 You spend time together.

-This is one of my favorite reasons for experience gifts.
+This is one of my favorite reasons for experiencing gifts.
 You are able to spend dedicated one-on-one time with the gift recipient.
 More memories are created around an occasion.

-Think about giving Christmas gift experiences and the impact on your relationships.
+Think about giving Christmas gift experiences and their impact on your relationships.

 Cost of the Best Christmas Experience Gifts

 As a society, the primary reason we give materialistic gifts is they are easier to find, and put together, and have a perceived value of being cheaper.

-The thought of experience gifts make us think of vacations, expensive experiences like sky diving, concerts, sporting events, hot air balloon ride – a gift that end up costing us hundreds if not thousands of dollars.
+The thought of experience gifts makes us think of vacations, expensive experiences like sky diving, concerts, sporting events, and hot air balloon ride – a gift that end up costing us hundreds if not thousands of dollars.

 Secret Notice… Experience gifts don’t have to break the bank.

-While some experience gifts are very expensive and cross off once-in-a-lifetime bucket list items, other experience gifts are completely free and just need your time.
+While some experience gifts are very expensive and cross-off once-in-a-lifetime bucket list items, other Christmas experience gifts are completely free and just need your time.